University of Illinois Willard Airport: Airline and destinations

 American Eagle has two daily flights to Dallas Fort Worth International Airport on 75-seat ERJs and two daily ERJ flights to Chicago's O'Hare International Airport on ERJ-170s.
 Those aircraft come in a dual cabin configuration offering First-Class and Economy.

 Delta Air Lines dropped Willard Airport on August 31, 2010.
 Vision Airlines also ceased service to Willard Airport on January 6, 2012, after three weeks of service.
 United Airlines as well ceased service to Willard Airport on September 5, 2018, after a year of service.
+In January 2026, United announced plans to return to the airport in April of that year with flights to and from O'Hare.

 The airport saw a 72% decrease in arrival and departure passengers during the first year of the COVID-19 pandemic.
 That loss cost the airport roughly $500,000.
 Demand had recovered by 2022, and the airport began seeking ways to attract additional flights to Washington, DC.

 The airport is in the process of bringing in routes to leisure destinations, such as Las Vegas, Florida, and Arizona.
 This requires raising money to support a minimum revenue guarantee for prospective airlines operating these routes.
 As of December 2024, the airport has raised $850,000 of the $1 million they hope to raise.